plippe/blog/_posts/2019-01-01-taming-cats-state.md

 )
 ```

 A handful of functions must interact with the `GameState`.
-It could be a global variable, or stored in a database.
+It could be a global variable or stored in a database.
 This would need impure interactions.
-A better solution is to pass latest `GameState` as input, and expect the updated one as output.
+A better solution is to pass the latest `GameState` as input, and expect the updated one as output.
 This looks a lot like `State`.

 ```scala
 // Please ignore the IO, it is hard to build an example without it